Connect with others who understand.

 Each of these conditions likely involves the immune system, but they may be triggered by different factors.

-Researchers don’t know for sure what causes pityriasis rosea, although many believe that it’s caused by a virus in the herpes family.
-This may be why the symptoms are the same as those of a respiratory infection.
+Researchers don’t know for sure what causes pityriasis rosea.
+Many believe that it’s caused by a virus.
+This may be why the symptoms are similar to those of a respiratory infection.
 However, pityriasis rosea isn’t contagious.

 Psoriasis occurs when the immune system mistakenly attacks skin tissue.
-Several factors may trigger psoriasis, including:
+Several factors may trigger psoriasis to flare, including:

 • Infections